YearOfProgramming/2017Challenges/challenge_5/cpp/manuel/README.md

 As I iterate through those strings I increment the matching index value for the corresponding ASCII value of that string.

-The index that contains a value of 1 is the single number different number.
+The index that contains a differing count value is the different character.

+If all the values end up being equal up until the size of the shorter string, then the max ASCII value of the larger string is the different character.

 ### 2. How to compile and run this code